carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 The linear convolution is actually performed on the GPU, which is shown by a nice speedup:

 ~~~
-1 loop, best of 1: 2.91 ms per loop
+373 µs ± 0 ns per loop (mean ± std. dev. of 1 run, 7 loops each)
 ~~~
 {: .output}

-So this implies a speedup of a factor 69.
+So this implies a speedup of a factor 369.
 Impressive.

 {% include links.md %}